Free personal use

 Simple answers

-The cleanest model is to let individuals access the timer easily, then build a commercial licence structure for companies that need staff access, pilots, bespoke setup or larger rollouts.
+The cleanest model is to keep the timer easy for individuals to access, then build a commercial licence structure for companies that need staff access, pilots, bespoke setup or larger rollouts.

 Seat-based pricing for staff users.